Frequent Speech Sounds:

 Piggie and Gerald are excited to play outside together, but can they find ways to have fun in the changing weather?

-If you are interested in seeing other spring and weather books to use in therapy, then check out the Narrative Teaching Points Book List for a printable copy.
+If you are interested in seeing other weather-themed books to use in therapy, then check out the Themed Key Teaching Points Book List for a printable copy.